Heatwave in Île-de-France: why is transport traffic disrupted?

 This expansion can cause a slight deformation of the tracks, which can become dangerous if trains are travelling at normal speed.
 In places, the rails are painted white to reduce their temperature and limit expansion.

-What measures are taken to guarantee your safety and the regularity of traffic in the event of a heat wave?
+What measures are taken on traffic to guarantee your safety in the event of a heat wave?

 Enhanced infrastructure monitoring